marceloxp/statusbartext/README.md

 }
 ```

-Alternatively, you can use the commands to interactively set the text and activation status.
+Alternatively, you can use the commands or click the status bar item to interactively set the text and activation status.

 ## License